 With just 55,000 Alaska Airlines miles each way, this seat could be yours for just $48 in taxes and fees.
 It's a pretty incredible deal for a flight this long in a seat this nice!

 If a cheaper business class seat is interesting to you, you can also book lie-flat seats to Madrid, Spain (MAD) for as low as 34,000 miles on Iberia Airlines, too.

 Read our full guide to booking this amazing Iberia business class sweet spot!

 Loaded with Delta SkyMiles?
 How about a trip to Hawaii?

-These are some of the best SkyMiles rates we've ever seen to Hawaii and we're sure this is the only affordable way to get to the islands during the summer travel season.
-These August and September fares are making our subscribers' years all over the U.S. and Canada.
+These are some of the best SkyMiles rates we've ever seen to Hawaii and we're sure this is one of the only affordable ways to get to the islands during the summer travel season.
+These August and September fares are making the year for our subscribers all over the U.S. and Canada.
 We hope you were one of them!